 C. Lynn Northrup, CPA, CPIM

 Here are the three steps to solving problems.
 First, clearly identify the problem.
-From this point, clarify the problem, and then find the cause.
+Second, clarify the problem, and then find the cause.
 The process of thinking or solving a problem only happens after you have captured and fully understand the problem.
 The biggest hurdle in solving problems is thinking you know everything and that nothing needs to be changed.

-Since “perception is 9/10ths of the law,” there is a tendency to base decisions and actions on what is perceived to be true.
-The key to diagnosing problems is separating what is true from what seems to be true.
+Since “perception is 9/10ths of the law,” there is a tendency to base decisions and actions on what’s perceived to be true.
+The key to diagnosing problems is separating truth from what seems to be true.
 Don’t jump to conclusions.